-Fees - The bill increases the fee to obtain an FPIC from \$5 to \$50, which must be renewed every ten years and only applies to those cards issued after the effective date of P.L.2022, c.58.
-The fee for the PPH would be increased from \$2 to \$25 and is only valid for 90 days.
+Fees - The bill increases the fee to obtain a firearms purchaser identification card from \$5 to \$50, which must be renewed every ten years and only applies to those cards issued after the effective date of P.L.2022, c.58.
+The fee for the permit to purchase a handgun would be increased from \$2 to \$25 and is only valid for 90 days.
 The bill increases the fee associated with the permit to carry a handgun from \$20 to \$200.
 In the case of an application made to the chief police officer of a municipality, \$150 of the fee is to be retained by the municipality to defray the costs of investigation, administration, and processing of the permit to carry a handgun applications.
 The remaining \$50 is to be deposited with the superintendent.
 Any fees submitted to the superintendent are to be deposited into the Victims of Crime Compensation Office account.